carpentries-incubator/fair-bio-practice/_episodes/02-os-introduction.md

 ### How to get involved

-Everyone can take up a role in the Open Science movement by adopting a single Open Science practice.
-However, some practices are major drivers and should be considered more impactful.

 One has to consider the moral objectives that accompany the research/publication process: charities/taxpayers pay to fund research, these then pay again to access the research they already funded.
 The goals of Open Science is to make research and research data available to e.g.